After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: User Study

-After each assistant action, participants provided feedback on five aspects: timing appropriateness, intrusiveness, content value, contextual relevance, and autonomy respect.
-Using a custom-made software interface developed for this study, participants could express their preferences, satisfaction, or dissatisfaction regarding these aspects.
-Researchers assisted participants in entering their feedback through the interface.
-In the adaptive condition (A), this feedback was used as input to update the assistant’s personalization mechanism after each interaction.
-In the static baseline condition (V), feedback was collected but not used to modify the assistant's behavior.
-In the mixed condition (C), feedback was applied only during odd-numbered interactions.

-Participants were randomly assigned to one of three between-subject conditions with 10 participants each: (V) a static baseline assistant with no adaptation that used fixed default preference weights throughout all interactions, (A) the adaptive two-stage assistant with activation-based steering updated after each rating using the participant's feedback, and (C) a mixed condition that alternated between adaptive responses (on odd-numbered interactions) and static responses (on even-numbered interactions).
-The mixed condition was included to test whether participants could detect the presence versus absence of adaptation within their own interaction sequence.
-The baseline assistant (V) was configured with population-average preference weights derived from a separate pilot study of 20 participants.
+We used a Static--Adaptive--Mixed (SAM) condition design.
+Participants were randomly assigned to one of three approximately balanced between-subject conditions: (S) a \emph{Static} baseline assistant with fixed population-average preference weights, (A) an \emph{Adaptive} assistant that updated activation-based steering after each feedback round, and (M) a \emph{Mixed} assistant that alternated between adaptive responses on odd-numbered interactions and static responses on even-numbered interactions.
+The Mixed condition was included for two reasons.
+First, it reduces demand effects by avoiding a simple adaptive-versus-static comparison, which could allow participants to infer the study hypothesis and bias their responses.
+By interleaving adaptive and non-adaptive behaviors within the same sequence, the study presents a less predictable interaction pattern.
+Second, it enables us to examine whether participants perceive adaptation as a sequence-level behavior, rather than as isolated improvements at individual interaction points.
 To reduce expectation bias, we described the study as comparing different "pre-configured assistant personalities" rather than explicitly labeling conditions as adaptive or non-adaptive.